ilovespectra/ilovespectra/LT-22222-L/README.md

   <h4>14fjXeSHN1t9f1TJLX5zWVC1P8iVPZ2M96Ke6iFDPwjkxvK3fZq</h4>
   <img src="images/qr.png" alt="tanny donation wallet qr code" width="250px" height="auto">
   <br>
   <p><i>Hopefully you’ve reached the end of this walkthrough for the first time without having even ordered your LT-22222-L yet.
 If you haven't used the Helium network by creating applications on Helium Console for LoRaWAN sensors, there's no need to start with this I/O Relay.
 There are countless sensors with limitless applications that allow you to nitpick every element of the physical environment, almost anywhere.
-The steps Using the Relay are the same for any node, just follow the bread crumbs from your makers.
+The steps <a href="https://github.com/ilovespectra/ilovespectra/tree/main/LT-22222-L#using-the-relay" target="_blank">Using the Relay</a> are the same for any node, just follow the bread crumbs from your makers.
 Every off-grid, or even every out-door enclosure period, should be equipped with a temperature/humitidy sensor.
 Electronics are prone to static under 30% humidity, and moisture issues over 50%.
 Tow that fine line and you'll extend the life of your hardware by years.</i></p>
-  <br><br><br><br><br><br><br><br>
+  <br><br><br><br>
   </body>

 </html>